cornell-zhang/datuner/README.md

         year    = {2017},
       }

-### Prerequisites
+### Supported platfroms and EDA tools

-EDA tools (VTR, Vivado, and Quartus).
+DATuner has been tested on CentOS and Ubuntu.
+Supported EDA tools: VTR, Vivado, and Quartus.
 Make sure the tool is on your PATH.

 ### Compilation
 (tested on zhang-05)